 The pure twin group $PT_n$ is the kernel of the natural surjection from $T_n$ onto the symmetric group $S_n$ on $n$ symbols, and can be thought of as a planar analogue of the pure braid group.
 In a recent work \cite{BarVesSin}, Bardakov-Singh-Vesnin proved that $PT_n$ is free for $n = 3,4$ and not free for $n \geq 6$.
 Gonz\'alez-Le\'on-Medina-Roque \cite{GonGutiRoq} showed that $PT_5$ is a free group of rank $31$.
-A precise description of $PT_6$ has been obtained recently by Mostovoy and Roque-M\'arquez \cite{MostRoq} wherein they proved that $PT_6 \cong F_{71} *_{20} \big(\mathbb{Z} \oplus \mathbb{Z} \big)$.
+A precise description of $PT_6$ has been obtained recently by Mostovoy and Roque-M\'arquez \cite{MostRoq}, wherein they proved that $PT_6$ is isomorphic to the free product of $F_{71}$ and 20 copies of $\mathbb{Z} \oplus \mathbb{Z}$.
 Finally, a minimal presentation of $PT_n$ for all $n$ has been announced in a recent preprint by Mostovoy \cite{Mostovoy}.
 Automorphisms, (twisted) conjugacy classes and centralisers of involutions in twin groups have been explored in recent works of the authors \cite{NaikNandaSingh1, NaikNandaSingh2}.
 It is worth noting that (pure) twin groups have been used by physicists \cite{HarshmanKnapp} who refer them as (pure) traid groups.

-It is quite reasonable to think of the study of suitable isotopy classes of immersed circles without triple or higher intersection points on closed oriented surfaces as a planar analogue of virtual knot theory where the genus zero case corresponds to classical knot theory.
+It is quite reasonable to think of the study of stable isotopy classes of immersed circles without triple or higher intersection points on closed oriented surfaces as a planar analogue of virtual knot theory where the genus zero case corresponds to classical knot theory.
+Recall that virtual knot theory is a far reaching generalisation of classical knot theory and pioneered by Kauffman in \cite{Kauffman1999}.
 As noted before Alexander and Markov theorems for the genus zero case are already known with the role of groups being played by twin groups.
 A recent work \cite{NandaSingh2020} by Nanda and Singh proves Alexander and Markov theorems for the higher genus case.
 It is proved that virtual twin groups, denoted $VT_n$, introduced in \cite{BarVesSin} as abstract generalisation of twin groups, play the role of groups in the theory of virtual doodles.
-The virtual twin group $VT_n$ contains the twin group $T_n$ and the symmetric group $S_n$ in a natural way.
-A pure analogue of the virtual twin group called the pure virtual twin group, denoted $PVT_n$, is defined as the kernel of the natural surjection from $VT_n$ onto $S_n$.
+These correspondences can be summarised as